Here are my Three Design Principles when applying Design Thinking to create and sell next generation Value Propositions:

 #1.
 Meaningful Journey

-When designing a next generation app, the first thing to create is its journey: the path, steps or tasks that users will complete in evaluating, testing and acquiring a product or service, undertaking a work engagement or solving a big and important problem.
+When creating a Value Proposition, the first thing to create is its journey: the path, steps or tasks that buyers will complete in evaluating, testing and acquiring a product or service, undertaking a work engagement or solving a big and important problem.

 #2.
 Fierce Reduction

-What's needed is a Fierce Reduction mindset: a way to eliminate everything on each screen that distracts from any action at each stage of what should be a Meaningful Journey to solve each problem (or set of problems) or measurably achieve value creation.
+What's needed is a Fierce Reduction mindset: a way to eliminate everything that distracts from any action at each stage of what should be a Meaningful Journey to solve each problem (or set of problems) or measurably achieve value creation.

 #3.
 Progressive Disclosure

-This means that with a Fierce Reduction mindset, you will have to engage in a trade-off between incremental problem-solving or value creation versus bolder, bigger steps in any progressive, to plot the right number and size of iterative steps of a Meaningful Journey.
+This is Progressive Disclosure.
+It means that with a Fierce Reduction mindset, you will have to engage in a trade-off between incremental problem-solving or value creation versus bolder, bigger steps in any progressive, to plot the right number and size of iterative steps of a Meaningful Journey.